angr/pyvex/README.md

 An IR abstracts away several architecture differences when dealing with different architectures, allowing a single analysis to be run on all of them:

 - **Register names.** The quantity and names of registers differ between architectures, but modern CPU designs hold to a common theme: each CPU contains several general purpose registers, a register to hold the stack pointer, a set of registers to store condition flags, and so forth.
 The IR provides a consistent, abstracted interface to registers on different platforms.
 Specifically, VEX models the registers as a separate memory space, with integer offsets (i.e., AMD64's `rax` is stored starting at address 16 in this memory space).
 - **Memory access.** Different architectures access memory in different ways.
 For example, ARM can access memory in both little-endian and big-endian modes.
-The IR must abstracts away these differences.
+The IR must abstract away these differences.
 - **Memory segmentation.** Some architectures, such as x86, support memory segmentation through the use of special segment registers.
 The IR understands such memory access mechanisms.
 - **Instruction side-effects.** Most instructions have side-effects.
 For example, most operations in Thumb mode on ARM update the condition flags, and stack push/pop instructions update the stack pointer.
 Tracking these side-effects in an *ad hoc* manner in the analysis would be crazy, so the IR makes these effects explicit.